What is Cystic Fibrosis?

 The newborn screen shows infants who have a high level of an enzyme called immunoreactive trypsin in their blood.
 This occurs when there is injury to the pancreas.
 The test is repeated if it is abnormal.
 Some states also combine this with testing for the most common gene mutation called deltaF508.

 People with CF have high levels of chloride in their sweat because a lack of CFTR prevents the salt on the skin from being reabsorbed back into the sweat glands.
-Sweat is collect in a special device that is attached to the arm, and then tested in a lab.
+Sweat is collected in a special device that is attached to the arm, and then tested in a lab.
 High amounts of salt will confirm CF.

 If someone has a history of CF in their family, they may choose to get carrier test.
 A simple mouthwash or blood test can determine if someone is a carrier of the faulty gene that causes cystic fibrosis.
 Carrier testing is often done for people who are thinking of starting a family and have a relative with cystic fibrosis.

 Managing Cystic Fibrosis

 People with Cystic Fibrosis typically perform “airway clearance therapy” (ACT) daily, sometimes several times a day.
 This can be done techniques such as active cycle of breathing, manual chest physiotherapy (CPT), a high frequency chest wall oscillation (HFCWO) therapy vest, or a PEP device.
-These method use percussion, vibration and drainage to help loosen and mobilize mucus in the airways, allowing it to be coughed up.
+These methods use percussion, vibration and drainage to help loosen and mobilize mucus in the airways, allowing it to be coughed up.